BezaAbebe/Stock_project_1/README.md

 ## Features of the Jupyter Notebook:

 ### Statistical Analysis:
-- Computation of basic statistics such as mean and rolling average to understand trends.
+- Computation of basic statistics such as mean, variance, standard deviation,  and standard  error.
+### Comparative Analysis:
+-Computation of rolling average to understand trends.
 ### Visualization:
 - Plots of stock prices over time for each company to visualize trends and patterns.
 ### Risk Analysis:
 #### - Stock Beta:
-  - Calculation of beta for each stock to assess how much the stock price is likely to move compared to the market.
+  - Calculation of beta for each stock to assess the volatility of the stocks compared to the market.
 #### - Drawdown:
-  - Analysis of drawdowns to measure the potential risk and the volatility of each stock.
+  - Analysis of drawdowns to measure the potential downside risk and the volatility of each stock.

 # Objective:
 The aim of this project is to provide a comprehensive analysis of the selected stocks, helping to identify investment risks and opportunities based on their price behaviors and statistical metrics.